nickksoares/radiationcalc/README.md

 # radiationcalc
- An app to help first responders to calculate the working levels of radiation followin Brazilian rules
+ An app to help first responders to calculate the working levels of radiation following Brazilian rules